HOMEPAGE | ATLAS & PHOTOGALLERY | EUROPEAN COLLECTIONS | HORTICULTURE | PROTECTION (cz) | CONTACTS | CZECH

 Cycads in Europe & other countries

-•Belgium (CZ) - This article adds some information to the text published in Whitelock on Encephalartos laurentianus, the species described from the plants from the Belgian Congo, still in collection in Meise
+•Belgium (CZ) - This article adds information to the text published by Whitelock on Encephalartos laurentianus, the species described from the plants from the Belgian Congo, still in collection in Meise

 •Denmark (EN) with the oldest Zamia lindenii in Europe

-•Poland (EN) with some historical plants from the original Warszewicz garden in Krakow and a fantastic group of Stangerias and 200 yrs old plants of Ceratozamia mexicana
+•Poland (EN) with some historical plants from the original Warszewicz garden in Krakow, a fantastic group of Stangeria and 200 yrs old plants of Ceratozamia mexicana

 •Slovakia (EN) - with one of the EU well known cycad seed sellers